How to Get an Office Equipment Trading License in Dubai

 Communication devices such as desk phones and conference systems

-This licence is an excellent fit for a wide range of business profiles, including:
+This license is an excellent fit for a wide range of business profiles, including:

 International manufacturers seeking a UAE distribution base